att-circ-contrl/TriadDrive/aux-mounts-hflex/README.md

 with 0.3mm of clearance would allow the mounting screws to be tightened further.

+* **To fix:** Per Adam's request, Kevin-style clamping is needed to securely hold the drive to its post.
+One side of the clamp contacts the drive, and the other side flexes just enough during tightening to clamp.

 _This is the end of the file._